Well, October wasn't a great month for us.

 The Monday after we got back, John was feeling "puny," as they say in the south.
 Fortunately, he slept in the guest room the next two nights even though he tested negative for Covid early on (too early, it turns out).
 But then he tested positive Wednesday morning and moved to the basement where he's been for 9 days now.
 (It's a great basement, pretty much its own little apartment where he’s been working all week, so he’s ok.)
 Friday, October 28, will be day 10 when he can come out of quarantine.
 His is a mild case, thanks be to God and immunology!
 But it's a baffling one, because we were practically joined at the hip during vacation, and he got it, but I didn't.
 The only thing we can figure is that perhaps he picked it up at the Holocaust Museum on our last Friday because that's the only time we were separated that week.
 Even though he was masked, he was somehow exposed.
 Who knows?
 He could have walked through someone’s Covid-positive exhalation stream while walking on the Mall after he left the museum to come meet me at the National Gallery.
 It's a mystery.

 Since I'd unknowingly been exposed through him, though, I immediately cancelled my life and holed up in quarantine.
-I was very tired a couple of days and did everything I could to boost my immunity--resting, cleaning, and cooking lots of soup.
-And somehow, I never got it.
+I was very tired a couple of days and did everything I could to boost my immunity, including resting, cleaning, and cooking lots of soup.
+Somehow, I never got it.
 Other than the fatigue for a couple of days, which, face it, could have been stress, I experienced no symptoms.
 I've tested negative twice now in accordance with CDC standards for healthcare workers, so it looks like I wasn't exposed to enough of a viral load for it to have gotten past my boosted immune system.
 Again, thanks be to God!

 So I could finally resume massage a few days ago.
 But I've waited a few more days to be sure.
 If you want to reschedule for your own feelings of safety, please do.
 If you were one of the ones whose massage got cancelled and are in pain, text me (513-909-4232) with times you CANNOT get a massage and let's get you scheduled asap.
 My schedule was already pretty full, so now it's a mess.
 Bear with me as I try to get everyone in.
 Let me know the level of pain you're in so I can prioritize, too.